Joel Kern, founder and managing director of Make Believe

 As well as building their confidence, the dynamic of the classes and activities helps children develop social skills, presentation skills and – importantly in the current day – it broadens their interest and gives them an outlet to positively channel their natural energy.

-A study by Universities of York and Sheffield found that, like most sports, dancing improves heart and lung function, muscular strength, endurance, motor fitness and weight management releases.
+A study by the Universities of York and Sheffield found that, like most sports, dancing improves heart and lung function, muscular strength, endurance, motor fitness and weight management releases.
 However, it has also been found to release more endorphins than typical aerobic movement, reducing stress and stimulating emotional release.
 With children who spend too much time on their phone often exhibiting symptoms of depression, dancing could be a mitigating factor leading to increased overall happiness and healthiness.

 Enrolling children into performing arts classes can make a significant difference in accelerating their development through increasing their confidence, widening their social circles, broadening their interests and contributing to their happiness.